THE BEST ROAD BIKE WHEEL UPGRADE OPTIONS

 Boyd Altamont Lite – A very capable if not dazzling wider alloy wheelset at a great price

-Boyd Cycling is a US-based wheel maker that sells alloy and carbon clinchers and carbon tubulars in shallow and mid-range depths for both the rim and disc brake sets.
+Boyd Cycling is a US-based wheel maker that sells alloy and carbon clinchers and carbon tubulars in shallow and mid-range depths for both the rim and disc brake bikes.
 They sell direct and through dealers in the United States and Canada.

-They have U shaped rims, bladed spokes, brass nipples and a machined (grooved) brake track, a unique combination of features for the wheels reviewed in this post and all features that should add a little something to the performance and value of this wheelset.
+They have U shaped rims, bladed spokes, brass nipples, and a machined (grooved) brake track, a unique combination of features for the wheels reviewed in this post and all features that should add a little something to the performance and value of this wheelset.
 It looks to be well made all around.

 On the road, the Altamont Lite is a very capable, if not dazzling wheelset.
-While it only took me a couple hundred miles to develop an opinion about these wheels, there is a lot I like about their performance but nothing that really separates them from the others.
+While it only took me a couple of hundred miles to develop an opinion about these wheels, there is a lot I like about their performance but nothing that really separates them from the others.
 They roll comfortably, smoothly and quietly on both 25C and 23C tires.
 They handle and brake confidently.
 Climbing is good, what you would expect from a wheelset at about this weight.

 You can add 4 more spokes front and back (adding 50g that you’ll not really notice) and should if you want them stiffer at my weight (150-155lbs/68-70kg) and, as Boyd recommends, when you get up around 175lbs/80kg.
-You might also be tempted to specify them with White Industries hubs but that will take you to $1100 for the set and this moves the Altamont Lites into the same price range as the more expensive wider wheels.

 If comfort and good performance at a great price in a wider wheelset are most important to you, the Altamont Lite is a wheelset worth considering.